bccp/nbodykit/CONTRIBUTING.rst

       $ python run-tests.py --with-coverage --html-cov

    This will also output the test coverage statistics to ``build/coverage/index.html``.

-5. Make sure all of the tests have passed, and that the coverage statistics indicate that any new code is fully covered by the test suite.
+5. Make sure all of the tests have passed and that the coverage statistics indicate that any new code is fully covered by the test suite.

 6. Be sure to update the
    `changelog <https://github.com/bccp/nbodykit/blob/master/CHANGES.rst>`_